Apply For Universal Credit

 - Details of how much you pay for childcare (if applying for help with childcare costs)

-You also have to verify your identity online.
+You also have to verify your identity either online or in person at the Jobcentre.
 To do this you will need ID such as:

 - Driving licence